Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 2. Use Baking Soda

-Baking soda acts as a natural odor absorber:
+Baking soda is a natural odor absorber:

 • Sprinkle it over the mattress surface.